Singularitat/snakebot/README.md

 3. **Setup configuration**

-The next step is just to create a `config.py` file in the root directory where the bot is with the following template:
+The next step is just to create a file named `config.py` in the root directory where the [bot.py](/bot.py) file is with the following template:

 ```py
 token = ''  # your bot's token